Most Asked Questions About Weight Loss & Fat Loss

 6. How much body fat should I have?

-Essential body fat (necessary to maintain vital functions) is about 3-5% for men and 10-13% for women.
+Essential body fat levels (necessary to maintain vital functions) are about 5% for men and 10% for women.
 At home, you can measure your waist circumference to assess your body fat (and whether you’re losing fat or not).

 Keep your waist under half your height, or under 94 cm (37 inches) for men and 80 cm (31.5 inches) for women.
 If your waist circumference is 8 cm (3 inches) more than these values, or more than half your height, it’s advised that you lose weight [10].